TZstatsADS/Spring2019-Proj1-xiaoxidq/data/README.md

 The data directory contains data used in the analysis.
 This is treated as read only; in paricular the R/python files are never allowed to write to the files in here.
 Depending on the project, these might be csv files, a database, and the directory itself may have subdirectories.

+"countryname.csv" contains the countryname and their country code used in the "demographic.csv"

+All the other data is downloaded from https://rit-public.github.io/HappyDB/